John William Corrington: Literary career

 During this time, the Corringtons also published So Small a Carnival (1986), A Project Named Desire (1987), A Civil Death (1987), and The White Zone (1990).
-After Bill Corrington's death, his novella, "Decoration Day", was adapted as a Hallmark Hall of Fame television special (1990), which was nominated for an Emmy and won a Christopher Award and a Golden Globe award.
+After Bill Corrington's sudden death from a heart attack, his novella, "Decoration Day", was adapted as a Hallmark Hall of Fame television special (1990), which was nominated for an Emmy and won a Christopher Award and a Golden Globe Award.
 The Collected Stories of John William Corrington was published in 1990, by the University of Missouri Press.

 Centenary College inaugurated an award in his name in 1991.